 Kerry suggested developing an agency rotation for providing CEOs to allow for forward planning.

-Christine noted the level of resource commitment and the need for a full-time person in the role thus far.
-We could look at agencies contributing funds into a pot to mitigate the burden on the volunteer agency.
-She noted the SEO as a model to consider.
+Christine said the level of resource commitment is a challenge for CEOS Agencies that might otherwise have candidates for the role, which has required a full-time person thus far.
+One approach might be for all CEOS Agencies to contribute an agreed upon amount of funds into a reserve fund to mitigate the burden on the agencies that propose a nominee every two years.
+She noted the SEO as a model to consider, i.e., an office that would function for the CEOS collective once the funding burden issue is resolved.

 Jonathon Ross noted the unique staff development opportunity presented by the CEO role, and this is something we may be able to tap into.